 How can you connect a single PagerDuty Service with multiple “Zaps”?

-Create multiple webhooks within a single PagerDuty Service, like the two webhooks seen here:
+Create multiple webhooks within a single PagerDuty Service.

 How can you connect a multiple PagerDuty Services with a single “Zap”?

-Use the same webhook from a single “Zap” within multiple PagerDuty services (referencing the “ZapierService” in the above screenshot, you would create a webhook for “ZapierSendsAnEmail” to a second service, as follows):
+Use the same webhook from a single “Zap” within multiple PagerDuty services.

 How are others automating PagerDuty with Zapier?